Prevention and Reporting of Sexual Assault, Domestic Violence, Dating Violence, and Stalking

 - Try to preserve all physical evidence; do not bathe, douche, or change your clothes.

 - Contact SUNY Orange Department of Safety and Security:

 - Middletown - dial 77 from a campus phone or call 341-4710

 - Newburgh - dial 9533 from a campus phone or call 341-9533

 - You may also use one of the Blue Light emergency phones,

 or any of the red or yellow phones located throughout both campuses.

 You may seek advice and support services from the SUNY Orange Sexual Assault Response Team (SART).
 The team can be contacted through Security at 341- 4710, or the Wellness Center at 341- 4870.
-Members of the SART team will assist sexual assault victims and can provide referral to county sexual assault resources and support.
-Survivors of sexual assault and violence are encouraged to use these services, regardless of whether the incident happened on or off campus.
+Members of the SART team will assist sexual assault, domestic violence, dating violence, and stalking victims and can provide referral to county resources and support.
+Survivors of sexual assault, domestic violence, dating violence, and stalking are encouraged to use these services, regardless of whether the incident happened on or off campus.

 victim's fault.
 Victims have the right to pursue adjudication of crimes